Larry Donovan: Military career

 Donovan began his military career when he joined the ROTC in college.
 Following graduation, he was a commissioned second lieutenant in the US Army.
 He served two years of active duty in Oklahoma and Korea.
 While in Korea, Donovan served as Forward Artillery in the DMZ, receiving an Army commendation medal for his service; he was also co-coach and player for the undefeated champions of the 2nd infantry division in 1966.
 During his time in Fort Sill, Oklahoma and Fort Chaffe, Arkansas, Donovan was Battery Commander.
 When he was coaching in South Dakota, Donovan also served with the National Guard.

-Playing and coaching career
+Coaching career

-A 1964 graduate of the University of Nebraska, Donovan served as an assistant at South Dakota, Washington State, Iowa, and Kansas before becoming Montana's head coach on December 15, 1979.
+Donovan served as an assistant at South Dakota, Washington State, Iowa, and Kansas before becoming Montana's head coach on December 15, 1979.
+He led the Grizzlies to the Big Sky Conference Championship in 1982.